-Emergency Services provided at an Out-of-network health care facility, limited to a hospital emergency department, general acute hospital, satellite emergency department, or Ambulatory Surgical Facility, or by an ancillary individual Out-of-network health care professional or air ambulance, will be considered as having been provided by an In-network Provider, and the Covered Person will not be responsible for amounts over the Allowable Charge, as required by law.
-Emergency Services generally means health care Services Medically Necessary to screen and stabilize a Covered Person in connection with an Emergency Medical Condition and the provider or facility determines such individual is able to travel using nonmedical transportation.
-Benefits for Inpatient care will continue to be paid subject to the In-network cost-sharing level, as long as the Services are for an Emergency Medical Condition.
+Emergency Services and post-stabilization Services provided at an Out-ofnetwork health care facility, limited to a hospital emergency department, general acute hospital, satellite emergency department, or Ambulatory Surgical Facility, or by an ancillary individual Out-of-network health care professional or air ambulance, will be considered as having been provided by an In-network Provider, and the Covered Person will not be responsible for amounts over the Allowable Charge, as required by law.
+Benefits for Inpatient care will continue to be paid subject to the In-network costsharing level, as long as the Services are for an Emergency Medical Condition.

 For non-emergency Services, if a Covered Person receives Services at an In-network health care facility but the Physician or other provider is Outof-network, benefits for those Covered Services will be subject to the Innetwork Deductible, Coinsurance, and/or Copayment.
 Providers may not bill the Covered Person for charges over the Allowable Charge payable under this Plan, unless otherwise allowed by law.
 If a Covered Person receives a bill from an Out-of network Provider, and the Covered Person did not provide consent to the Out-of-network Provider to receive such Services, the Covered Person should send the bill to the Member Services Department for further review by either sending a secure e-mail through www.myNebraskaBlue.com of by mail at the following address: